Are you confused by the health insurance means test? What you need to know about health cover and the Australian Government Rebate.

 Q: Can I get health insurance if I have a pre-existing medical condition?

-A: These are to protect both insurers and long-term fund members from those who join a fund, knowing they require expensive treatment and then cancel their insurance once they have received it.
+A: These are to protect both funds and long-term fund members from those who join a fund, knowing they require expensive treatment and then cancel their insurance once they have received it.

 Q: What are the common waiting periods?

 A: 12 months for pre-existing medical conditions and pregnancy cover and 2 months in all other circumstances.
-Waiting periods for Extras Cover are determined by individual insurers.
+Waiting periods for Extras Cover are determined by individual funds.

 Q: What is a gap?

-A: A gap is the amount you must pay from your own pocket for treatment not covered by Medicare or your insurer.
+A: A gap is the amount you must pay from your own pocket for treatment not covered by Medicare or your fund.

 Q: If I take out private health insurance, would I still be covered by Medicare?